Day One (The Last of Us): Conception and writing

-The filming of the music store scene was Druckmann's first day on set for the season, during which he showed Pearl Jam guitarist Mike McCready around the set.
-For Herron, the playing of a song for one's crush made the scene relatable to viewers.
-She filmed several different takes, including some where Ellie avoided eye contact and Dina was "really into the song", to allow the best version to be selected during editing.
-Mazin approved Herron's request to add a caterpillar in the background, which Herron felt reflected his willingness to collaborate.
-Bella Ramsey, who portrays Ellie, was asked to "tone it down" and perform "worse" to make Ellie sound "more like a regular person picking up a guitar" rather than an experienced player like Ramsey.
-They took lessons to learn the song and felt their vocal performance—they are experienced with "more choral and operatic-like singing"—reflected Ellie's shyness during the scene.
-They were more nervous about the scene than their stunt work due to the character's vulnerability.

-The series's replacement of spores—the vector through which infection is spread in the games—with tendrils prompted Mazin to alter the scene in which Ellie reveals her immunity to Dina, delaying Dina's belief.
+The scene in which Ellie reveals her immunity was altered to delay Dina's belief due to the series's use of tendrils instead of spores (the vector through which infection is spread in the games).
 Mazin considered the scene an enjoyable exercise in writing and acting, likening it to defusing a bomb.
 Herron found it challenging to balance the trust levels of both characters, requiring several takes.
 Ellie's decision to isolate herself from Dina to prove her immunity was based on Joel and Tess's similar treatment of Ellie in "Infected".
 Herron wanted the scene to maintain tension until the moment Ellie and Dina kiss, making it feel earned and "like a relief, but also enough of a surprise".
-Their sex scene was different in the game, taking place much earlier in Jackson, and the writers' decision to move it to Seattle prompted several other changes to earlier episodes.
-Herron wondered if fans of the game would accept the change but personally appreciated it, considering it more impactful and logical considering the series's episodic nature.
-Kathy Kadler, an intimacy coordinator, was present during production.
-Mazin felt the more fearful state of LGBTQ rights in 2003—when the outbreak occurs in the series—meant Dina was more scared to reveal herself to Ellie.
+Their sex scene was different in the game, taking place much earlier in Jackson, and the writers' decision to move it to Seattle prompted other changes in earlier episodes.
+Herron appreciated the change, considering it more impactful and logical considering the series's episodic nature, but wondered if fans of the game would accept it.
+Mazin felt the more fearful state of LGBTQ rights in 2003—when the outbreak occurs in the series—meant Dina was scared to reveal herself to Ellie.
 Herron, who came out as bisexual in her 30s, found Dina's coming out "very relatable and beautiful" and wanted to portray it authentically, hoping viewers would realize they are not alone.
 She considered Ellie and Dina's relationship relatable, particularly in their mutual hesitancy.